pushpad/pushpad-php/README.md

 ```

-## Usage
+## Getting started

 First you need to sign up to Pushpad and create a project there.
-It takes 1 minute.

 Then set your authentication credentials: